MTada7140/Visualisation-Using-Qlik/Example1.md

  ![Decile example3](/images/decile2.bmp)
 ### In order to do this, I created another dimension using "SET analysis" of Qlik.
 Set analysis enables the comaring of group of records on the fly without calculating aggregations beforehand.
  ![Decile example2](/images/fractile2.bmp)
 ### In the example above, dollar sign denotes the current selection(=original set).
-Whereas, in this case, set to be compared is defined by the expression "<currentQuarter = {"$(=previousQuarter)"}>", which extract atothr set of records representing the sales amount of previous quarter.
+Whereas, in this case, the set to be compared is defined by the expression "<currentQuarter = {"$(=previousQuarter)"}>", which extract atothr set of records representing the sales amount of previous quarter.